 King Essentials also awards a limited number of smaller grants to support work by promising organizations or to test new approaches to poverty alleviation.
 These pilot grants fund projects that address essential needs but currently fall short of meeting all of our selection criteria.

 Sanku provides small-scale food fortification in order to address child and maternal malnutrition in Africa.
-Its “dosifier” technology involves attaching a device to small flour mills that injects doses of premixed micronutrients into maize flour, a major staple crop.
+Its “dosifier” technology involves using a device that injects doses of premixed micronutrients into maize flour, a major staple crop.
 A pilot grant from King Philanthropies is enabling Sanku to expand the use of dosifiers across Tanzania, to improve its quality control operation, and to strengthen its organizational capacity.Visit site →

 J-PAL South Asia